Zhaoshan-Duan/FlixsterApp/README.md

-# Flixster
+# Cinego

-*Flixster* is a movie browsing app that allows users to browse movies currently playing in theaters.
+*Cinego* is a movie browsing app that allows users to browse movies currently playing in theaters.

 ## Features